 Basic concepts on space-based positioning include GPS components and measurements and Remote Sensing technologies for surveying.
 Concepts on measurement corrections and data reductions for 3-D coordinate computations with respect to a global geodetic reference frame to solve surveying problems encountered in construction, earthworks, and environmental engineering.
 Simple concepts on Geographic Information System (GIS) database design and data integration are introduced for a perspective on a useful tool for rapid geospatial mapping and data queries.

-Course Format: This course is taught as a lecture class, which will be in-class (face-o-face) interaction.
-It is imperative that students attend the face-to-face classes where numerous examples and class exercises will solidify the concepts to be learned.
+Course Format: This course is taught as a lecture class, which will be in-class (converged) interaction.
+It is imperative that students attend these classes where numerous examples and class exercises will solidify the concepts to be learned.